VpkDevs/MarketSage/Project_Overview_2.md

 ## 4. Success Metrics
 - User adoption rate
-- Scam detection accuracy
+- MarketSage Protect detection accuracy
 - Performance benchmarks
 - User satisfaction ratings

-This overview serves as a living document and will be updated as the project evolves.
+This overview serves as a living document and will be updated as MarketSage evolves.
 Regular reviews and updates will ensure it remains a valuable resource for the team.